REASON AND VALUES EXEMPLIFIED IN GENDER

 spiritual is.
 But it is mentioned as secular, and confounded with (also spiritual?)

-the historian of science Steven Shapin’s A Social History of Truth .
-(See further The Royal Society, the making of “science” and the social
+or should be understood to be, in oblivion of the historian of science Steven Shapin’s A Social History of Truth .
+(See further The Royal Society, the making

-history of truth.)
+of “science” and the social history of truth.)

 Because